-Now at the Men’s Resource Center at Fountain Hill Center, I bring experience, training, and cultural competence to help men build healthier, sustainable relationships within their families and communities.
+I bring that experience, training, and cultural competence to the Men’s Resource Center where I can help men build healthier, sustainable relationships within their families and communities.

 Problems develop slowly and over time.
 They become woven into our understanding, values, even the meaning of life itself.
 Like culture, they hold us with the strength of all of our emotions and feelings towards ourselves and towards others.
 When our view of ourselves and others become skewered or confused, our connections aren’t nourished.